saasquatch/saasquatch-docs/src/mobile/branch-reference.md

 ### Data Fields

-When Referral SaaSquatch creates links [dynamically in branch](https://dev.branch.io/references/http_api/#creating-a-deep-linking-url/), it includes a number of metadata fields in the `data` field.
+When SaaSquatch creates links [dynamically in branch](https://dev.branch.io/references/http_api/#creating-a-deep-linking-url/), it includes a number of metadata fields in the `data` field.
 These includes fields from the **User**, **Referral Code** and **Reward** objects.